Togetlucky/Togetlucky.github.io/README.md

 # Welcome

-### Those projects contain portions of codes of data analysis :
+### Here are a subset of  projects conducted on different softwares:

 ##### SQL